 3. It may actually be you who isn’t ready

 Me?
 I hear you say!
-But hear me out.
+But, hear me out.

-Do you find yourself dwelling on your partner’s relationship with his ex or comparing yourself to her every time you see or hear her name?
+Do you find yourself dwelling on your partner’s relationship with his ex or comparing yourself to her every time you see her or hear her name?
 If so, you may be guilty of trying too hard at a time when in theory you aren’t yet ready to accept the other woman hovering in the background.

 Whilst your initial intentions were harmless, befriending the ex may have stirred up emotions that you didn’t know existed until you became a stepmum.
 Let’s be honest, whilst you knew your partner needed to remain in regular contact with his ex when you started dating; it’s not the most ideal situation.
 The reality is that no one would choose it in a perfect life.

 So, if having any communication with the ex makes you feel anxious, insecure or even jealous, keeping her at arm’s length may be just what is needed for the time being whilst you adjust to your stepmum role.

 - Her issues are just that…HERS – Whether this involves high-conflict behaviour or normal emotional issues, remember that they are not personal to you as a person.

 - Create healthy boundaries that protect you – Until the ex has shown signs of committing to a rapport, do not continue to leave yourself open, especially to any negative behaviour.
 Whichever scenario best fits your current situation, you’ll need to enforce boundaries that keep emotional and physical distance between you and the ex.
 This may take the form of blocking on social media/phones, not being present at collections/drop offs etc.